Simulation Topology

 These topologies include:

-• Gateway - Remote simulation systems are connected with a gateway model / Redis SimBus
+• Gateway - Remote simulation systems are connected with a gateway model.
+Uses a Redis SimBus.

-• MCL - Foreign models are imported via a Model Compatibility Library / Loopback SimBus
+• MCL - Foreign models are imported via a Model Compatibility Library.

-• Realtime - Distributed and Stacked model instances / Loopback & Redis SimBus
+• Realtime - Stacked model instances which may operate either Standalone or Distributed (i.e. Loopback or Redis based SimBus).

 • Embedded - External models and sensors and connected with a POP model / TCP